 - By 2062 – 50% chance of AI outperforming humans in all tasks

 First, was the invention announced by Google at its I/O conference in May 2017, which gives quite a considerable boost to those impatiently awaiting the arrival of Superintelligence.
 It was it latest invention – AutoML (Auto Machine Learning).
 The Google team came up with a machine learning software that can create self-learning code.
 The system runs thousands of simulations to determine, which areas of the code can be improved.
 It then makes the changes and continues the process until its goal is reached.
 The result was that AutoML is better at coding machine-learning systems than the researchers who made it.
 In an image recognition task it reached record high 82 percent accuracy.
-Even in some of the most complex AI tasks, its self-created code is superior to humans (Green, 2017).
+Even in some of the most complex AI tasks, its self-created code is superior to humans.
 Google’s AutoML could develop a superior image recognition system within a few weeks, what would have taken months for most brilliant AI scientists.
 But in December 2017, just six months later, the Department of Energy’s Oak Ridge National Laboratory (ORNL), using the most powerful supercomputer in the US, have developed an AI system that can generate neural networks as good, if not better, than any developed by a human in less than a day.
-(Rejcek, 2018)

 The second invention, announced in the journal “Nature” on 19/10/2017, will probably be viewed in the future as a very significant milestone on the path to Superintelligence and Singularity.
 Barely a year after Google’s AlphaGo beat Lee Sedol, the Grandmaster in the Chinese game GoGo, which itself was considered a very important breakthrough in AI, a vastly superior AI agent called AlphaGoZero (AGZ) beat GoGo Masters by 100 games to 0.
 The original AlphaGo had the benefit of learning from thousands of previously played Go games against human players and against itself.
 AGZ, on the other hand, received no help from its human handlers, and had access to absolutely nothing aside from the rules of the game.
-The only input it had were the rules of the game.
 Using “reinforcement learning,” AGZ played against itself 4.9 million games, starting from a very basic level of play without any supervision or use of human data (AlphaGo, by comparison, had 30 million games).
 The self-learning capability allowed the system to improve and refine its digital brain, known as a neural network, as it continually learned from past experience.
 In effect, AGZ was its own teacher.
 It took for AGZ just 4 hours to self-learn chess to such a degree that it beat the world class champions.
 Additionally, this technique is so powerful because it is no longer constrained by the limits of human knowledge.
 Instead, it can learn from a “clean slate”.

 The way in which AGZ teaches itself is so significant for AI because it shows that once AI gets full knowledge about the real-world problem to be solved then the power of reinforcement learning will deliver the result.
 Gradually such AI will become Artificial General Intelligence (AGI) i.e. Superintelligence, finding solutions and strategies that are beyond human capabilities.
 The most surprising in this story is how short was the time between the AlphaGo’s win and an absolute supremacy of AGZ over GoGo Masters.
 That’s what exponential progress is about.
+Therefore, my main assumption is that we shall have a fully mature Superintelligence by 2050, just in three decades.

 Superintelligence may potentially become the most dangerous adversary of Humanity to which we dedicate a lot of space on this website.
 However, it can also become very benevolent and friendly agent that Humanity will badly need to fight other existential risks and help turn our civilisation on the path of immense prosperity.